snap-one/docs-driverworks-proxyprotocol/source/includes/91_security_partition_commands/_9-PARTITION DISARM.md

 ## PARTITION DISARM

-Command from the UI to the Proxy and then forwarded on to the Protocol.
-Has no Return values.
 Specifies the user code to use with the DISARM command (if needed).

 | Parameter | Description |